amperity/amperity-docs/amperity_datagrid/source/table_email_ampid_assignment.rst

 .. table-email-ampid-assignment-configure-table-start

-Configuring the **Email Ampid Assignment** table requires the following steps:
+Configuring the **Email AmpID Assignment** table requires the following steps:

 #. :ref:`Define the list of Amperity ID attributes <table-email-ampid-assignment-configure-ampid-attributes>`
 #. :ref:`Define the list of email address attributes <table-email-ampid-assignment-configure-email-attributes>`